Cal Anderson Park

 Park in Seattle, Washington, U.S.

 Cal Anderson Park is a public park on Seattle’s Capitol Hill that includes Lincoln Reservoir and the Bobby Morris Playfield.

 Features

 The north end of the open park features Waterworks, a large mountain-shaped water fountain feeding a shallow texture pool, a reflecting pool, and a wading pool.
 The south end features the lighted Bobby Morris Playfield.
 The wading pool operates in the summer months from 12:00 to 7:00 p.m.
+The pumphouse at the south end of the reflecting pool is home to three guerilla mosaics, including Hot Rat Summer.